Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 3 - Basic Concepts of Azure Cloud/README.md

 Organizations use subscriptions to manage costs and allocate resources for users, teams, or projects.

-Tip: Think of subscriptions as containers that help organize billing and usage.
+Tip: Think of subscriptions as containers that help to organize billing and usage.

 3. Resource Groups